 Before the application is complete, City staff will meet with the Neighborhood Project Coordinator at a Project Conference to go over the scope and budget of each project.
 Staff will also work closely with the Neighborhood Project Coordinator to complete the project application.
-(Note: Each Neighborhood can submit a maximum of two projects totaling less than \$50K combined.
-Rapid Flashing Beacons are estimated at 50K.)
+(Note: Each Neighborhood can submit a maximum of two projects totaling less than \$75K combined.)